tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - **Upload Sketch** – Compiles and uploads in one go.
 You will be prompted for a serial port if one is not already selected, and the monitor is closed/reopened as needed so the port stays free.
 - **Upload Data (ESP32)** – Looks for a `data/` folder, creates a LittleFS or SPIFFS image, and flashes it.
 Perfect for web assets or configuration files bundled with your sketch.
 - **Build Check** – Compiles every profile defined in `sketch.yaml` with full warnings (`--warnings all`), then shows a summary of warnings and errors so you can spot regressions quickly.
-- **Debug Sketch** – Generates matching tasks and launch configurations for each profile by reusing the board’s debugger metadata discovered through Arduino CLI.
-If Cortex-Debug is installed it launches a `cortex-debug` session; otherwise it falls back to the Microsoft C/C++ debugger with `request: "launch"` already set so the old “select a process to attach” prompt no longer appears.
 - **Run in Wokwi** – When a `sketch.yaml` profile sets `wokwi: true`, compiling that profile exports `.wokwi/<profile>/wokwi.elf`, scaffolds board-aware defaults for `diagram.json` / `wokwi.toml`, and adds a "Run in Wokwi" action that opens the diagram in the official simulator extension.

-#### Debugging your sketch step-by-step

-1. **Pick the profile and environment.** Set the profile you want to debug as the default in `sketch.yaml` (or be ready to pick it when prompted) and double-check related settings such as the serial port or Local Build Path so the generated tasks line up with your hardware.
-2. **Run “Arduino CLI: Debug Sketch”.** Choose the sketch and target profile when prompted.
-The command produces two artefacts under `.vscode/`:
-  - `tasks.json` gains **Arduino: Debug Build & Upload …** so you can flash the firmware with the probe attached.
-The task honours the Local Build Path setting and the profile’s CLI arguments.
-  - `launch.json` gains a Cortex-Debug entry (if the extension is installed) and a Microsoft C/C++ fallback.
-The extension lifts the necessary OpenOCD and GDB settings straight from Arduino CLI output, and the cppdbg variant always sets `"request": "launch"` to skip the old “select process” prompt.
-   Run this command at least once per profile—the generated files are required before any debug session can start.
-Re-run it whenever cores, board packages, or tool versions change so the tasks stay in sync with the data discovered from Arduino CLI.
-   While generating these files the extension parses `arduino-cli compile --show-properties` and related board metadata so the launch settings mirror your CLI environment.
-Once the files are refreshed the extension immediately runs the Arduino CLI debug build task and launches the matching configuration, dropping you into a halted session without extra clicks—the first breakpoint is Arduino’s `thb setup`, so you start paused at `setup()`.
-  The first run rebuilds every translation unit with debug options, so expect a noticeably longer compile.
-VS Code may prompt you to confirm whether the task should keep running—leave the dialog untouched and wait; compilation and upload will finish, then the debugger starts on its own.
-3. **Keep configurations fresh.** Rerun **Arduino CLI: Debug Sketch** whenever you change hardware, switch profiles, or update Arduino CLI/tooling—the command regenerates tasks, rewrites launch settings, and starts a new debug session so everything stays aligned.
-4. **Reuse the generated setup.** When nothing has changed since the last run, you can start debugging from the Run and Debug view or by pressing **F5**; both paths reuse the configuration and build output created by the command.
-5. **Customise if needed.** You can edit the generated `launch.json`—for example to change `overrideAttachCommands`, add semihosting commands, or point to a different SVD file.
-The wrapper will merge the next regeneration, keeping manual tweaks where possible.
-If you replace toolchains, rerun the command so it captures the new paths directly from Arduino CLI.

-Tips:
-- The extension owns the debugger configuration.
-Each run of **Arduino CLI: Debug Sketch** parses `arduino-cli compile --show-properties` and related board metadata, so you never have to maintain debugger arguments manually.
-- The extension keeps the Arduino Logs terminal in focus during the debug build so you can see OpenOCD output.
-- Leaving the probe connected while running **Compile Sketch** or **Upload Sketch** is safe; they now use the same build path as the debug task, so the ELF selected in `launch.json` always matches the latest upload.

 ### Keep sketches organised